MightyPart/roblox-provider/README.md

 `clientSecret`: string - Your roblox oauth2 client secret.

-`scopes`: array - The permissions that your oauth2 needs.
+`scopes`: array - The permissions that your oauth2 app needs.

 `include`: array - The data that will be saved to a session.
 Defaults to `["name", "displayName", "avatar"]`.